django-daiquiri/docs/docs/settings.md

 ]
 ```

-Sets the different query languages, which can be selected by the users. `key` is the internal identifier, `label` the text shown in the interface, `description` additional information shown in TopCat, and `quote_char` the character used by the database system to quote identifiers.
+Sets the different query languages, which can be selected by the users.
+Each query language is represented by a dictionary where:

+* `key` is the internal identifier,
+* `label` is the text shown in the interface,
+* `description` is additional information shown, e.g. in TopCat, and
+* `quote_char` the character used by the database system to quote identifiers.

 Already implemented in Daiquiri are `adql`, `postgresql`, and `mysql`.
 Apart from ADQL, the query language must match the database system of the `data` database.

 #### QUERY_FORMS